audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 --------- | ---- | -----------
 `filterdata` | [Library Filter Data](#library-filter-data) Object | The library's filter data that can be used for displaying a filter list.
 `issues` | Integer | The number of library items in the library that have issues.
+`numUserPlaylists` | Integer | The number of playlists belonging to this library for the authenticated user.
 `library` | [Library](#library) Object | The requested library.